 Countries are placed according to an analysis of their travel services, industry data, and government.
 It’s important to note that a country’s status can change depending on the current conditions there.
 You should also note that different countries within a continent can have different categories.
 For example, while Rwanda in Africa is typically “acceptable,” Sudan is “unacceptable for travel.”

 Keep in mind, however, that many states in the United States do restrict life insurance companies from making adverse action when underwriting based only on people’s lawful travel activities.
 It’s also true that each life insurance company will underwrite a bit differently than another, so it’s a good idea to obtain a variety of quotes for life insurance before choosing a policy.

 Length of Time Spent Traveling

-It’s important to note that most insurance companies are not concerned with where you are when you pass away, and will pay benefits accordingly.
-Of course, like most things, there may be some circumstances that changes that – such as travelling into a country that is involved in war.
+It’s important to note that most insurance companies are not concerned with where you are when you pass away and will pay benefits accordingly.
+Of course, like most things, there may be some circumstances that change that – such as traveling into a country that is involved in a war.
 Each insurance company is different so you should contact your insurance company to be certain.